front-commerce/developers.front-commerce.com/source/docs/advanced/features/maintenance-mode.md

 +FRONT_COMMERCE_MAINTENANCE_MODE_AUTHORIZATION_TOKEN=a-secret-token
 ```

-Once you have setup the `FRONT_COMMERCE_MAINTENANCE_MODE_AUTHORIZATION_TOKEN` environment variable the maintenance mode API will be installed and can be used.
-P.S.
-For development the server will need to be restarted.
+Once you have setup the `FRONT_COMMERCE_MAINTENANCE_MODE_AUTHORIZATION_TOKEN` environment variable the maintenance mode API will be available after restarting the server

 ## The Maintenance Mode API